arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ### Portenta Machine Control Terminals Features

 Access to the main components and features of the Portenta Machine Control is provided through onboard terminal blocks, specifically from the SPTAF-1 connector series by Phoenix Contact.
-These connectors are distinguished by their low profile, ability to handle high currents (rated up to 16A), and an intuitive push-in wire termination system.
+These connectors are distinguished by their low profile, ability to handle high currents and an intuitive push-in wire termination system.
 Below are the technical specifications of the Portenta Machine Control terminals:

 - **Pitch**: 3.5 mm
-- **Nominal current**: 16 A
-- **Nominal voltage**: 160 V
 - **Connection method**: Push-in spring connection
 - **Connection direction**: 45º

-The connection capacity for the Portenta Machine Control terminals is outlined in the table below, indicating supported conductor cross sections and their respective capacities:
+The connector and wire specifications for the Portenta Machine Control terminals are outlined in the table below, indicating supported conductor cross sections and their respective capacities:

 |          **Conductor Cross Section**          |                **Capacity**               |
 |:---------------------------------------------:|:-----------------------------------------:|